martins-jean/Formula-1-Cloud-Data-Platform-in-Azure/README.md

   <summary>
     Required setup
   </summary>
-  1. Create an Azure Databricks service in the Azure portal.
-Choose the premium tier in order to enable Unity Catalog.
+  1. Create a premium-tier Azure Databricks service in the Azure portal.
   2.
 </details>